Lightsaver7/redpitaya-knowledgebase/learn_fpga/4_lessons/FreqCounter.rst

 Processing system
 =================

-Let’s start with the most common part—the processing system IP core.
+Let's start with the most common part—the processing system IP core.
 Together with the AXI Interconnect and Processor System Reset blocks, these are the most common blocks in most of the Zynq 7000 FPGA applications.
 Since they take quite some space and have a lot of connections, we will join them in a single hierarchy block, so they will take less space and make block design more transparent.
 To create a hierarchy, select the desired blocks, right click, and select *Create Hierarchy*.
 From now on, we will put into hierarchies most of the blocks with related functionality.

 .. figure:: img/FreqCounter1.png
     :width: 1000